Noninvasive Treatments for Chronic Neck and Back Pain

 Osteopathic manipulation is yet another noninvasive treatment option.
 The primary goal for this type of treatment is to realign vertebrae in the spine to bring relief to patients with neck or back pain.
-“In my view, manipulation works best for mechanical pain,” explains Fredrick Wilson, DO, Director of the Cleveland Clinic Solon Center for Spine Health.
+“In my view, manipulation works best for mechanical pain,” explains Fredrick Wilson, DO.
 “We’ve got one vertebra sitting on top of another, and they’re all stacked down the line.
 Each one can be slightly out of its normal position and cause pain through localized muscle spasm.
 If I have someone with neck pain, I’ll go through their history and try to figure out if this is disk pain or mechanical pain or neuralgia.
 For example, if they’re complaining of pain with motion and it’s tender to touch, that sounds more like mechanical pain.”
 Dr. Wilson adds, “So what an osteopath does that an MD doesn’t do is we actually check the range of motion of each individual vertebra.
 If we find one that is not moving as it’s supposed to, that is called somatic dysfunction.”

 There are two basic types of manipulation: direct and indirect.
 Direct manipulation takes a vertebra that may not want to go in a certain position and forces it to go that way.
 With an indirect technique, the osteopath actually takes the vertebra where it wants to go and holds it there, and the vertebra actually resets.
 Both Drs.
 Wilson and Welches use the indirect methods more often than some of the direct manipulations such as high-velocity, low-amplitude (HVLA) manipulations.